panoply/liquify-schema/stores/descriptions/sections/standard/placeholder.md

-A placeholder value that is shown in the field when it's empty, this will not return anything. (for a default value, use `default`).
+A placeholder value that is shown in the field when it's empty, this will not return anything. (for a default value that will return, use `default` instead of `placeholder`).

 #